-The start of the New Year is often the perfect time to turn a new page in your life, which is why so many people make New Year's resolutions.
+The start of the new year is often the perfect time to turn a new page in your life, which is why so many people make New Year's resolutions.
 But why do so many people have a hard time keeping their resolutions?

 According to researcher John Norcross and his colleagues, who published their findings in the Journal of Clinical Psychology, approximately 50 percent of the population makes resolutions each New Year.
-Among the top resolutions are weight loss, exercise, stopping smoking, better money management and debt reduction.
+Among the top resolutions are weight loss, exercise, stopping smoking, better money management, and debt reduction.

 Timothy Pychyl, a professor of psychology at Carleton University in Canada and a fellow PT blogger, says that resolutions are a form of "cultural procrastination," an effort to reinvent oneself.
 People make resolutions as a way of motivating themselves, he says.
 Pychyl argues that people aren't ready to change their habits, particularly bad habits, and that accounts for the high failure rate.
 Another reason, says Dr. Avya Sharma of the Canadian Obsesity Network, is that people set unrealistic goals and expectations in their resolutions.

-Psychology professor Peter Herman and his colleagues have identified what they call the "false hope syndrome," which means their resolution is significantly unrealistic and out of alignment with their internal view of themselves.
+Psychology professor Peter Herman and his colleagues have identified what they call the "false hope syndrome," which means that a person's resolution is significantly unrealistic and out of alignment with their internal view of themselves.
 This principle reflects that of making positive affirmations.
 When you make positive affirmations about yourself that you don't really believe, the positive affirmations not only don't work, they can be damaging to your self-worth.

 The other aspect of failed resolutions lies in the cause and effect relationship.
-You may think that if you lose weight, or reduce your debts, or exercise more, your entire life will change, and when it doesn't, you may get discouraged and then you revert back to old behaviors.
+You may think that if you lose weight, or reduce your debts, or exercise more, your entire life will change, and when it doesn't, you may get discouraged and then revert back to old behaviors.

 Making resolutions work involves changing behaviors — and in order to change a behavior, you have to change your thinking (or "rewire" your brain).
-Brain scientists such as Antonio Damasio, Joseph LeDoux, and psychotherapist Stephen Hayes have discovered, through the use of MRIs, that habitual behavior is created by thinking patterns that create neural pathways and memories, which become the default basis for your behavior when you're faced with a choice or decision.
-Trying to change that default thinking by "not trying to do it," in effect just strengthens it.
+Brain scientists, such as Antonio Damasio, Joseph LeDoux, and psychotherapist Stephen Hayes, have discovered, through the use of MRIs, that habitual behavior is created by thinking patterns that create neural pathways and memories, which become the default basis for your behavior when you're faced with a choice or decision.
+Trying to change that default thinking by "not trying to do it" in effect just strengthens it.
 Change requires creating new neural pathways from new thinking.

 And finally, don't take yourself so seriously.
 Have fun and laugh at yourself when you slip, but don't let the slip hold you back from working at your goal.